Staff and Board

 Prodea Systems, Board Chair

 Dr. Anousheh Ansari is a Co-Founder and Chief Executive Officer of Prodea Systems.
 As she launched her company, she blasted off for an eight-day expedition aboard the International Space Station and captured headlines around the world as the first female private space explorer.
 She also earned a place in history as the first astronaut of Iranian descent, the first Muslim woman, and the fourth private explorer to visit space.
 Prior to Prodea Systems, Anousheh co-founded Telecom Technologies Inc., where she served as Chief Executive Officer and Chairwoman.
 Anousheh is a member of the X Prize Foundation's Vision Circle, as well as its Board of Trustees.
 She is a life member in the Association of Space Explorers and on the advisory board of the Teacher's in Space project.
 Anousheh earned a bachelor's degree in electronics and computer engineering from George Mason University, followed by a masters degree in electrical engineering from George Washington University.
 She received an honorary doctorate from George Mason, as well as Utah Valley University and International Space University.
 She is currently working towards a master's degree in astronomy from Swinburne University.

 Corrum Capital Management

-Jonathan Mandle is the board chairman for Peace First.
-He began working with Peace First in 2004.
-Jonathan is a Partner and portfolio manager with Corrum Capital Management.
+Jonathan Mandle began working with Peace First in 2004.
+He is a Partner and portfolio manager with Corrum Capital Management.
 Previously, he was a portfolio manager at the University of California, Office of the Treasurer of the Regents and began his career as an analyst at Fidelity Investments.
 He currently serves on the board of Peace First, is an adjunct professor at the University of San Francisco, and is an Investment Committee member for the Silicon Valley Community Foundation.
 He received a BS and an MBA from Boston College and is a CFA Charterholder.
 Jonathan lives in the San Francisco Bay Area with his wife, Stephanie, and their three daughters.

 Peace First Fellow